Toi Tū Toi Ora: Contemporary Māori Art: Concept

 The exhibition expanded outside the gallery with installations in Britomart in Auckland's CBD.
 These included the digital installation, SCOUT: Wawata Hōhonu (2020) by Lyonel Grant and Tim Gruchy.
 The installation work, Te Hau Whakaroa (2020) by Charlotte Graham and a large scale permanent mural by Shane Cotton entitled Maunga.
 It is located on the side of the Excelsior House near the back of the Britomart Transport Centre.
+Cotton’s mural is of 25 large scale pots all decorated with Māori symbology and subject matter many of them with featuring mountains the English word for the mural’s title.
+The forms as with many of Cotton’s paintings reflect on the Māori adoption of some European styles and motifs in the early Colonial period.
+For Cotton all the images depicted on the large pots also have deep personal meanings and references.
+In speaking to Kim Meridith of The Art Paper he pointed out one pot that includes the words Fa’a Samoa, a direct reference to friends the artist has in Auckland.